deepkaran/sandbox/indexing/wip.md

 ####General

 - Local Indexer will persist mutations from catchup queue based on Stability Timestamp history.
 It will also create snapshots based on Stability Timestamp history.
+(NO HISTORY)
 - Who verifies the topology once indexer comes up, index coordinator or indexer?
-- Why does router drop the slow subscriber?
-It still has to get the mutations even if it establishes a catchup.
-I assume that main connection also get re-activated once catch-up has been requested.
 - No component restarts itself, only ns_server can bring up components.
 So effectively bootstrap and restart are the same.
+(YES)
+- STREAM_END in rebalance
+- Delta Node Recovery
+- Graceful Failover

 **Important**
 - Backfill queue won't require rollback if new mutations are put in mutation queue only
 - Backfill queue will be done after reaching initial build timestamp
 - Recovery: Catchup queue will be done once we have reached the point where recovery started and things are in mutation queue.
 (Do we apply stability timestamp to catchup queue?)
+(KEEP ONLY NEW COMING IN)

 ##Box